Rongmario/GottaClimbFast/README.md

 # GottaClimbFast
-Climb and descend any kind of ladder with ease!
-Configurable speeds!
+Climb and descend any kind of claimable block with ease!
+Now with configurable speeds!